The Good Neighbor (2016 film)

-The Good Neighbor is a 2016 American psychological horror film directed by Kasra Farahani and written by Mark Bianculli and Jeff Richard.
+The Good Neighbor is a 2016 American thriller film directed by Kasra Farahani and written by Mark Bianculli and Jeff Richard.
 The film stars James Caan, Logan Miller and Keir Gilchrist.
 The film was released on September 16, 2016, by Vertical Entertainment.

 Plot

 Ethan (Miller) and Sean (Gilchrist) are tech-savvy high-school teenagers who decide to prank their neighbor Harold Grainey (Caan) by convincing him that his house is haunted.
 When Grainey leaves home one morning, the two set up equipment to simulate the haunting, as well as hidden cameras that will broadcast Grainey's reactions.

 As the basis for a school project, Ethan requests Sean's assistance in setting up hidden cameras at Grainey's home so both can view a person's unfiltered reaction to being haunted by a poltergeist, despite Sean's initial reservations.
 The cameras are set up so that both can monitor Grainey's reactions for six weeks live from computers in Ethan's bedroom.
 Grainey has a reputation for being hostile, a recluse, and a "creepy old man" in the neighborhood, which makes it easier for Ethan to justify choosing him as his subject.

 Ethan starts to initiate activities aimed at unsettling Grainey to make him believe the house is haunted, including making the kitchen door bang loudly in the middle of the night, disabling the heating system (which causes the bedroom window to shatter because of the freezing temperature), and activating the stereo in the middle of the night.

 Throughout the movie, we are shown flashforwards to a criminal trial and flashbacks of Grainey and his wife.
 These flashbacks are all linked with the "paranormal" activities that the boys try to use to unsettle Grainey.
 For example, a flashback shows Grainey's wife dancing to music at 3 a.m. and crying, and one of the activities the boys do is play the same song at a similar time.
 Another example is how Grainey's wife used to complain about the door not shutting correctly and banging.
 The first activity the boys did was slam the door continuously, leading to Grainey destroying it with an axe.

 Sean and Ethan are mystified by Grainey's ability to withstand all these strange occurrences.
 In one instance, they observe Grainey being disturbed by all the strange noises and then going down to the house's basement.
 The duo is not able to observe what he does, as they were not able to set up a camera there as the door was locked.
 Grainey goes down at about 11:30 p.m. and only emerges after 7:30 a.m.
 This leaves Ethan perplexed, and he vows to determine the reason.
 They then try calling the police, claiming they heard a woman screaming in his basement.
-The police officer arrives and Grainey allows him to look in the basement, and the officier leaves after being satisfied there is nothing of concern.
+The police officer arrives and Grainey allows him to look in the basement, and the officer leaves after being satisfied there is nothing of concern.